suhaib-md/Book_management-Springboot/README.md

    Update the `application.yml` file with your RSA public and private keys under `rsa`.

-   Use Openssl tool to generate your public key and private key using the following commands:
+   Use OpenSSL tool to generate your public key and private key using the following commands:

     - Create these keys in a new folder under /src/main/rescurces/certs.